khansadia/Java-Sripts--objects/README.md

 person.fullName();
 ```

 In this example, `this` is used to refer to the obeject's own properties.
-If we don't use `this` here it will first look inside the function's own scope, and then it it doesn't find any variable it will look in the parent scope.
+If we don't use `this` here it will first look inside the function's own scope, and then it doesn't find any variable it will look in the parent scope.

 ```js
 const firstName = "Henrik";